aicip/GCNMF-s2k/README.md

 Please see the [data folder](/data/?at=master) and ([The ORNL dataset details.](/data/ORNL_data_info.zip)) for details of all the collected data in different time spans during the year in FRP1 and FRP2.
-For getting the whole ORNL data please contact [Alireza Rahimpour](mailto:arahimpo@utk.edu).
+* For getting the whole ORNL data please contact [Alireza Rahimpour](mailto:arahimpo@utk.edu).
-Please kindly cite our [paper](http://ieeexplore.ieee.org/abstract/document/7835299/) if you use this dataset.
+Please kindly cite our [paper](http://ieeexplore.ieee.org/abstract/document/7835299/) if you find this paper and dataset useful.

 ###Demo###
 Run the [`Demo.m`](/Demo.m) to see the result of disaggregation algorithm on the AMPds dataset.